QuTech-Delft/qne-qchack-2022/CHALLENGE.md

 dictionary.
 If an eavesdropper is detected, return `None` as the value of the `secret_key`.

-You can run `autocheck.py` from the root of the repository to verify your application.
+You can run `python autocheck.py` from the root of the repository to verify your application.
 However, note that the provided `autocheck.py` does not check if you correctly detect an eavesdropper.
 You are free to extend the `autocheck.py` to also test for an eavesdropper.
 The autograder used on submission will test